 How can IR Advocates help employees get paid their employment entitlements?

 With our help, our client successfully sought compensation for his annual leave and annual leave loading entitlements which had not yet been paid, and the reimbursement of unlawful deductions by the employer.

 We achieved the outcome the client was entitled to through a high level of persistence to the employer’s legal representatives.
 A factor that further strengthened our case was the fact that the conduct was not an isolated incident.
 In fact, two other employees also had their entitlements withheld.
 We worked with each of the former employees to commence concurrent proceedings against the employer.
 This gave each individual involved grants to pursue the employer for a serious contravention of civil remedy provisions under the Fair Work Act 2009.

 The employer settled the matter for an amount close to what our client was entitled to, despite having to commence proceedings against the employer.

-If you need assistance or have any questions about your employment entitlements, contact us today.
+If you need assistance or have any questions about your employment entitlements (including leave entitlements), contact us today.
 Stephen Arulogun and his team are well experienced in providing advice and solutions